Home / News / UKFT’s key asks of the new government

-UKFT’s key asks of the next government
+UKFT’s key asks of the new government

 International Business

-There must be a commitment from the next government to make sure that Brexit works for UK businesses and manufacturers and that UK companies receive the financial support that they need to reach new markets.
+There must be a commitment from the new government to make sure that Brexit works for UK businesses and manufacturers and that UK companies receive the financial support that they need to reach new markets.

 There are significant growth opportunities for the industry in new markets and at new events.